-3.1 The Council's budget of £300280 million gross revenue expenditure for 202019/201 includes £153145 million for staff.
+3.1 The Council's budget of £280 million gross revenue expenditure for 2019/20 includes £145 million for staff.
 Pay awards and pension costs are key cost drivers for the Council.
-Pay awards for 2021/22 have not been agreed.
-The trades unions have recently made a bid for non-teaching staff but it may be some time before negotiations are concluded.agreed in the course of 2018/19 were multi-annual, covering the period 2018 to 2021.
+Pay awards agreed in the course of 2018/19 were multi-annual, covering the period 2018 to 2021.

 3.2 A significant proportion of the Council's services are out-sourced, with 20% of the Council's expenditure being on services delivered by third parties.
 The procurement process therefore has a strong influence on the costs borne by the Council.
-Significant savings have been made by procurement (on the purchase of supplies and services as well as on out-sourced services) and the Council has a target of 3% procurement savings on relevant ie local (influenced by the Council) contracts.
+Significant savings have been made by procurement (on the purchase of supplies and services as well as on out-sourced services) and the Council has a target of 3% procurement savings on relevant i.e. local (influenced by the Council) contracts.